sabeydeedaya/docs/src/pages/integrations/amplitude.md

 You can use the following code to let Branch know what device_id and user_id should be sent to Amplitude.
 Please make sure you are using SDK version 0.12.2 or later.

+Please add the following before initializing the Branch session:

 **iOS:**

 ```obj-c